vdubus/HelpfulDocumentation/tools/git.md

 ### GPG

+#### Why

 It is possible to sign you commit with a GPG key.
+I would suggest you to read the [Git horro story](https://mikegerwitz.com/papers/git-horror-story) first so that you know why you should sign your commits.

+#### configuration

+Check the
-Check the [GPG documentation from GitHub](https://help.github.com/articles/signing-commits-with-gpg/) for more information on how to enable this.
+[GPG documentation from GitHub](https://help.github.com/articles/signing-commits-with-gpg/) for more information on how to enable this.

 Here the list of global information which interract with the GPG functionality: